EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 It is a simple ASP.NET Web API backed by a [Postgres](https://www.postgresql.org/) database.
 It has a few endpoints for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)ing automotive related data and for calculating values of vehicles based on various aspects of them.

 You can find it [on GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api).
-If you'd like to follow along, clone the repository and checkout this commit: [TODO](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/TODO).
+If you'd like to follow along, clone the repository and checkout this commit: [9a078015ce](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/9a078015cec2e8a42a4898e203a1a50db69731e8).
 It represents the project as it was before applying all the changes from this article.
-The finished product can be found [here](TODO).
+The finished product can be found [here](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/backend-task).

 You can follow the instructions in [the project's README file](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/blob/json-web-token/VehicleQuotes/README.md) if you want to get the app up and running.